jknapka/jkjs/README.md

 in the table.
 Each `<td>` tag containing editable content needs a `data-jkjs-data-attribute` attribute indicating the name of the data item (essentially, the table column) to update when the cell is edited.
-The URL invoked on the server will be a POST of the form
+The URL invoked on the server will be a PUT of the form

 ```
     /baseUrl?keyName=keyId&attributeName=newValue
 ```

-(except that the parameters will be sent in the POST body, not in the query).
+(except that the parameters will be sent in the PUT body, not in the query).

 When a `<td>` element is clicked/tapped, the handler looks for a `data-jkjs-control-id` attribute on the `<td>`.
-If found, it takes the value of that attribute to be the name of a template element to manifest as an editor control overlaid atop the `<td>`.
+If found, it takes the value of that attribute to be the HTML ID of a template element to manifest as an editor control overlaid atop the `<td>`.
-The editor templates are realized as `<script type="text/jkjs-template">` tags whose contents are the editor's HTML code.
+The editor templates are realized as `<script type="text/jkjs-template" id="whatever">` tags whose contents are the editor's HTML code.
 Each template tag may also have an associated Javascript controller function, whose name is specified by a `data-jkjs-controller` attribute